WHAT PERSONAL INFORMATION DOES BRIDGE COLLECT?

 FAIR INFORMATION PRACTICES

-BRIDGE, or it subsidiaries, may collect data off–line directly from consumers or from other data collection sources in order to compile acquisition lists of various consumers who may be interested in receiving marketing materials from BRIDGE clients.
+BRIDGE, or its subsidiaries, may collect data offline directly from consumers or from other data collection sources.
+Our partners and affiliates share information with us such as precise and historical geographic location of your device and approximate and historical-geographical location derived from a device IP address.
+We use this information in order to compile acquisition lists of various consumers who may be interested in receiving marketing materials from BRIDGE clients.
 BRIDGE respects and promotes consumer privacy and is committed to maintaining a balance between the legitimate information needs of businesses and the concerns of individuals and the public at large about fair information practices.
 In its consumer data collection practices, BRIDGE and all business with whom BRIDGE associates, employ the following fair information practices.

 Fair Information practices used by BRIDGE and its data providers: